SG: Sporkman #5 - A New Villainy

 Roger Important and Underling Number Twenty-Two hung

-back-to-back, wrapped in stainless steel cable, suspended above the
+back-to-back, wrapped in stainless steel cable, suspended just inside

 absently struck a steel I-beam over and over again with her bare